openpaperwork/libpillowfight/README.md

 | ----- | ------ |
 | [Brightness problem](https://raw.githubusercontent.com/jflesch/libpillowfight/master/tests/data/brightness_problem.jpg) | [Corrected](https://raw.githubusercontent.com/jflesch/libpillowfight/master/tests/data/brightness_problem_ace.jpg) |

-This algorithm is quite slow (~40s for one big image with one thred on my machine).
-So this version is parallelized.
+This algorithm is quite slow (~40s for one big image with one thread on my machine).
+So this version is parallelized (down to ~15s on a 4 cores computer).

 #### Python API